The Science of Archaeology

 There still is much to learn about the prehistory of Big Bend National Park.
 A complete understanding of man's past is totally dependent upon the scientific study of the sites and artifacts that have survived the ravages of time.
 Archeological research in Big Bend National Park is scanty, and an intensive survey of the total park has never been done.
 Two early archeological surveys (1936–37 and 1966–67) sampled only a portion of the park.
 However, the two surveys recorded a total of 628 sites and the latter survey revealed that the park probably contains more than 5,000 archeological sites.
 In 2002, the National Park Service made a quantitative estimate based upon more recent data which suggests that there are nearly 26,000 sites in the park.

-At Big Bend National Park, only two prehistoric archeological sites are presently considered "public"--the Hot Springs pictograph site and the Chimneys (see the Hot Springs Trail Guide and the park Hiker's Guide for these locations).
-As research is completed on other archeological sites, they may be opened to the public, also.
+At Big Bend National Park, only two prehistoric archeological sites are presently considered "public"—the Hot Springs pictograph site and the Chimneys.
+As research is completed on other archeological sites, they may also be opened to the public.
 There are eight National Register historic sites or districts in Big Bend National Park, including the Castolon Historic District, Hot Springs Historic District, the Mariscal Mining District, the Homer Wilson Ranch Site, Rancho Estelle, and Luna's Jacal.
 Thousands of archeological sites within the park hold remnants of the material remains of 10,000 years of Native American occupation of the Big Bend.
 When properly studied, these sites can provide very valuable information about past lifeways.
 Many of the park's archeological and historical sites have been vandalized and valuable information has been destroyed or removed by artifact collectors.
 Casual artifact collecting by the park visitor has resulted in the loss and destruction of much evidence of the past, information which could otherwise be obtained through scientific investigation.
 Archeological sites are protected by the Archeological Resources Protection Act of 1979.
 Under this act, people who disturb these cultural resources can be fined up to $10,000 and sentenced to up to six months in prison for their first offense.
 Information about sites is exempt from the Public Freedom of Information Act.
 Clearly, citizens and lawmakers view our cultural heritage as valuable, irreplaceable, and worthy of protection and preservation.

 At the end of the last ice age, the climate was much cooler and wetter, and woodlands covered much of the Big Bend.
 Since about 9000 B.C. the climate has gradually become warmer and drier, and there has been a gradual influx of heat- and drought-adapted plants.
 Evidence of Paleo-lndian presence has been recorded in the park but no studies have been done which explain local human adaptation during this period.
 The earliest inhabitants lived a nomadic hunting and gathering lifestyle that was adapted to the cooler and wetter climate that prevailed in that age.
 Throughout the Paleo-lndian period, people hunted large game animals as their primary source of materials for food, clothing, and shelter.